rebmizrahi/covid-simulator/README.md

 Computer Programming, Dawson College, May 2020<br>
 Comprehensive Examination

-This CE is an extension of the final term project but is not relevant to that project.
-Using some of the code from the models of the spread of COVID-19, I made a game where the player is part of the simulation.
-The player is one of the susceptible balls and the goal is to avoid colliding with an infected ball for as long as possible.
-If any susceptible balls collide with an infected, they become infected as well.
-The game gets harder as time goes on as more people become infected.
-It also gets harder as a new susceptible person is added to the game every 2 seconds.
-The score at the end is how long the player stays healthy.
-I built the initial simulation with PyGame, and I think this is a good way to explore the main use of the module by adding a game to the simulation.
+For my final term project and comprehensive examination I made a covid simulator.
+Balls represent people and move in random directions at different speeds.
+If a susceptible ball touches an infected ball, it too becomes infected.
+After a certain amount of time the infected recovers and can no longer spread the virus (assumed immunity).
+There is also a game version where you control a susceptible ball in the simulation.
+Move with the mouse and try to avoid getting infected for as long as possible.